 Time and again, businesses that struck an emotional chord compelled the Sharks to sign a deal.

-So, your business’s worth doesn’t lie in only facts and figures, your story, personal values, your vision, and passion are equally important.
+So, your business’ worth doesn’t lie in only facts and figures.
+Your story, personal values, your vision, and your passion are equally important.
 And illuminating these in your pitch, whether it is to investors, your customers, or partners, can help you forge worthwhile connections.